 Luke tells us that after stopping mid-sentence, Jesus “rolled up the scroll, gave it back to the attendant and sat down” (20).
 Then, with everyone’s eyes fixed on him, Jesus announces, “Today this scripture is fulfilled in your hearing” (21).
 The significance of this cannot be understated.
 Jesus was essentially saying the part about preaching good news to the poor, sight for the blind, and freedom for the captives is fulfilled in him, but not the part about God’s vengeance.
 That part isn’t going to happen.
 By omission, this was a treasonous claim.

 Lost In Translation

-After Jesus omits the people’s favorite part of this passage Luke describes their reaction, which in our English translations sounds quite positive.
+After Jesus omits the people’s favorite part of this passage, Luke describes their reaction, which in our English translations sounds strangely quite positive.

 All spoke well of him and were amazed at the gracious words that came from his lips.
 “Isn’t this Joseph’s son?” they asked.

 “All spoke well of him (emartyroun autō) and were amazed (ethaumazon).”
-Both of the verbs used here in Greek are ambiguous.
-They don’t necessarily mean what they’ve been translated to.
+Both of the verbs used here in Greek are actually ambiguous, meaning “all bore witness to him”.
+They don’t necessarily mean what they’ve been translated to (in some translations).
 Martyreō with the dative can mean both “testify for” or “testify against,” and thaumazō can mean “to wonder” either in the sense of enthusiasm, or of shock.1 So this verse can equally be translated as, “All bore witness against him and were shocked at the words of grace coming from his mouth.”
-The word grace here, is being applied to the enemies of the Jews because Jesus isn’t declaring a day of vengeance against them.
+The word grace here is being applied to the enemies of the Jews because Jesus isn’t declaring a day of vengeance against them.